x-anudeep/Multi-Agent-Intelligence-Engine/docs/live-demo.md

 - the project can be demonstrated from a browser without external web frameworks
 - scenario presets cover high-risk, moderate-risk, and governance cases
 - the demo makes routing, governance, and reporting visible in one screen
+- the demo exposes runtime metrics such as snapshots, latency, branch coverage, and backend modes
 - the launch commands are reliable enough for repeated local runs and demos